Turning Bytes handcrafted wood bowls and vessels

 Kevin Tambascio

-I'm a woodturner in Northeast Ohio making one-of-a-kind handcrafted wood bowls, vessels, and art pieces from locally sourced and salvaged timber.
-Each piece is turned by hand on a lathe — no two are ever alike — and finished to bring out the natural character of the grain, figure, and spalting.
+I'm a woodturner in Northeast Ohio making one-of-a-kind bowls, vessels, and art pieces from locally sourced and salvaged timber.
+Each piece is shaped by hand on the lathe, finished to suit the wood, and made to preserve the character that first drew me to the blank.

 More about the craft →